NoMan2000/udacity-full-stack/week-1-jun-17.md

 # Programming Foundations with Python

-In the Project: Movie Trailer Websitepart of the online syllabus, complete the following lessons in the Programming Fundamentals and the Web module:
+In the Project: _Movie Trailer Website_ part of the online syllabus, complete the following lessons in the Programming Fundamentals and the Web module:

 * Introduction
 * Use Functions